falkr/ttm4115/pages/prep-statemachines.md

 ---

 Another way to execute actions is to add them to a state, and run them when we enter or exit the state.
-For some problems, such as the blinking light, this makes the diagram much easier.
+For some problems, such as the blinking light, this makes the diagram much nicer.
 Have a look at the functionally equivalent diagram:

 ---